miningwolf/docs/docs/wolfcanary/io/wolfscript/backbone/WarpDataAccess.md

 ##### <a id='name'></a>public final readonly property __Name__

-_Get: Load a Data set into this DataAccess object_
+_Get: This shall return the name of the Table this DataAccess belongs to_

 Get | Description
 --- | ---
-`String` | HashMap that maps the Column meta data to the data present in database.
+`String` | the table name